Best electric seven-seaters that offer both sustainability and space

 Pros: Incredibly fast, long-range, fancy doors

-Cons: The fancy doors break, LHD only
+Cons: The fancy handclap doors break, LHD only – only available from stock

-Tesla took a different approach when it designed its seven-seater electric car, the Model X. Rather than building a square box and filling it with seats, it took the same swoopy silhouette as the Model S saloon (read our full review), jacked it up on tall suspension and fitted a pair of ‘look at me’ vertically opening Falcon Wing rear doors.
+Tesla took a different approach when it designed its seven-seater electric car, the Model X. Rather than building a square box and filling it with seats, it took the same swoopy silhouette as the Model S saloon, jacked it up on tall suspension and fitted a pair of ‘look at me’ vertically opening Falcon Wing rear doors.
 As you can probably guess from that, the rear row is among the most useless of all here, but the power of the Tesla brand is hard to ignore.
 For some people, if you want to go electric, this is the only way, thanks to the clear image, minimalist, high-tech interior and sensational performance.
 Certainly, it’s hard to ignore the specs, even if it’s not massively practical.

 For a more in-depth look, read our full Tesla Model X review